kevintruong/til/#Informal-Glossary.md

-Warning: Unlike a full length glossary, this informal glossary is skips on details and provides a simplified and accessible explanation of each term.
+Warning: Unlike a full length glossary, this informal glossary skips on details and provides a simplified and accessible explanation of each term.
 For more information and details use your favorite web search engine.

 ## What is the kernel?
 The kernel is central part of the operating system that manages processes, resources (including memory) and hardware input-output devices.
 User programs interact with the kernel by making system calls.